 Copies of Divorce Decrees, Custody Orders or Separation Agreements are needed.
 These documents can be obtained from the county court in which the order(s) was granted.
 Also include all child support orders, modifications, and records of child support payments received in the past.

 What if I do not cooperate with CSS?

 Failure to cooperate (by not providing CSS with the necessary documents and information) will keep CSS from taking action on your behalf.
-If a non-cooperation penalty is applied it will result in loss of cash and child care benefits for all family members and your food assistance benefits could be affected.
+If a non-cooperation penalty is applied it will result in loss of cash and child care benefits for all family members and your food assistance and medical benefits could be affected.
 Penalties will be applied as follows: